-Please note that the conversion kit only works for the following griddles:
+Please note that you can only convert the following griddles:

 - 36 inch, four burner